facebook pixel

 A positive NPS is generally considered good, as it means you have more Promoters than Detractors.
 A negative NPS indicates more unhappy customers than loyal ones, which can hinder growth.
 However, the ideal NPS score varies across industries and should be benchmarked accordingly.

-Net Promoter Score calculation example
+Example of Net Promoter Score Calculation

 To better understand how to calculate the Net Promoter Score (NPS), let’s go through an example: